 In Access Control, tab Logs, download the log JSON file and save it on your pc.

-Scope: Scope Organization includes the actions performed on organization level, so actions that are not related to a site/location (e.g., assigning user permissions).
-Scope Location includes the actions performed that are related to all locations/sites that your organization has access to.
+Scope*: Scope Organization includes the actions performed on organization level, so actions that are not related to a site/location (e.g., assigning user permissions).
+Scope Location includes the actions performed that are related to the locations/sites you select.

 Format: It is recommended to download the log as a JSON file rather than as a CSV file.
 The JSON file can easily be converted to a readable Excel table (see step 2).
 Converting the data from the CSV file to an easy-to-read table is much more complicated.